Skip to Content

 New Mexico

-If you are near New Mexico, plan to visit it, or you already live here, there are a couple of places where you can find amber.
+If you are near New Mexico, plan to visit it, or you already live here, there are a few places where you can find amber.
 The area around San Juan County is noted for its amber specimens, especially near the San Juan Basin.
 You can also visit the Fossil Forest to find amber.

 In the northeastern parts of the state, near Santa Fe, you can find amber along the Pecos River.
 The Sugarite Mines and coal fields are particularly noteworthy for their fine amber specimens.